NVIDIA/NeMo-Framework-Launcher/README.md

 1. To load a pretrained checkpoint for inference, set the `restore_from_path` field in the `model` section to the path of the pretrained checkpoint in `.nemo` format in `conf/fw_inference/clip/clip_similarity.yaml`.
 By default, this field links to the `.nemo` format checkpoint located in the CLIP training checkpoints folder.
-2. **Knonw issue**: In CLIP model inference, using `fp32` for inference with a trained model in `bf16` or `fp16` does not produce expected results.
-We highly recommend users to use the same precision (i.e. `trainer.precision`) for inference as was used during training.

 #### 6.7.3.
 Stable Diffusion Inference (in NeMo Framework)